I’m a health coach…and I love it. I help transform people’s health and energy and self-worth…by empowering people to change their everyday habits.

 I then went to Poland at the end of the year for a final adventure.
 Cold exposure, breathing and mindset retreat with Wim Hof and friends.
 (I’ve bored many a person about this experience.
 Google ‘Wim Hof Vice documentary’ if you’ve not heard of this guy).

 When I returned to the UK in December 2017 I had the realisation of the century: us westerners are experts in being unhealthy…all through habits that have been ingrained over years.
 For the mind, body and soul.
 We’re heavily influenced by advertising into believing we’re not enough as we are.
 (That certainly worked on me for decades!)
 We live in a culture that promotes the mass production and consumption of processed junk food & drinks, every day…multiple times a day.
+We put the wrong fuel in our bodies…and what happens to our health?

 “We’ve a food industry that doesn’t care about your health, with a health industry that doesn’t care about your food.”
 Mark Hyman